 It’s easier than ever to find an affordable accountant in today’s digital age.
 One reason is that literal, physical space is no longer needed to keep records.
 Expensive software and tools like dedicated servers and even something as simple as meeting rooms are not necessary to do the job.
 Nowadays, all an accountant needs is a laptop.

-Locating a freelance accountant online has never been easier.
-But you need to know exactly what to expect from even the best freelance websites to be sure you are finding candidates that will truly meet your unique business needs.
+Still, you need to know exactly what to expect from even the best freelance websites to be sure you are finding candidates that will truly meet your unique business needs.

 Let’s get started.
 Fiverr is a great freelancing platform where you can search for an accountant, or—to use their specific term—a “financial consultant.”
 What makes this platform different is that instead of clients posting jobs and freelancers submitting proposals, freelancers post their offerings, which clients can then search through and purchase directly.